+(FERPA) Notice

-Family Educational Rights and Privacy Act (FERPA) Notice
+The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects the accuracy and privacy of students' education records.

-The Family Educational Rights and Privacy Act is a federal law that protects the accuracy and privacy of students' educational records.
-The Family Educational Rights and Privacy Act (FERPA), F.S.
-1002.22, F.S.
-1002.221, and SB Policy 5100.1 afford parents, guardians or eligible students (students over 18 years of age or attending a postsecondary institution) certain rights with respect to the student's education records.
+FERPA, F.S. §1002.22, F.S. §1002.221 and SB Policy 5100.1 (Student Records: Confidentiality and Family Educational Rights) afford parents, guardians or eligible students (students over 18 years of age or attending a postsecondary institution) certain rights with respect to the student's education records maintained by the District.
 These rights are:

-1. The right to inspect and review a student's education records within 45 days of the day the District receives a request for access.
-Parents or eligible students should submit a written request that identifies the record(s) they wish to inspect to the school principal.
+I. The right to inspect and review a student's

+education records within 30 days of the day the District receives a request for access.
+Parents or eligible students should submit to the school principal a written request that identifies the record(s) they wish to inspect.
 The principal will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected.
-When the educational records contain information about more than one student, parents may review the information related only to his or her child.
+When the education records contain information about more than one student, a parent may review the information related only to his or her child.
+E-mails not maintained in a student's file folders kept by the schools or District departments are not education records.
+In addition, records created and solely by Special Investigative maintained (SIU) are not education records.
+Unit

 2. The right to request the amendment of a student's education records.
-Parents or eligible students may ask the Broward County Public Schools to amend a record that they believe is inaccurate, misleading, or in violation of the student's privacy rights.
+Parents or eligible students may ask The School Board of Broward County, Florida (SBBC) to amend a record they believe is inaccurate, misleading, or in violation of the student's privacy rights.
 They should write the school principal, clearly identify the part of the record they want changed, and specify the reasons for the request.
 If the District decides not to amend the record as requested, the District will notify the parent or eligible student of the decision and advise them of their right to a hearing within a reasonable period of time regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided when the parent or eligible student is notified of the right to a hearing.